 Unpictured, 2022, couch, coffee table, books, photographs, tablecloth, decor

-Viewers may be able to decipher basic elements—shreds of couch cushions, shards of ceramic bowls, wood shavings of a coffee table—but denied from view are the family photographs, art, political decor, flags, and all the items we use to express identity and attachment to land.
+Viewers may be able to decipher basic elements—shreds of couch cushions, shards of ceramic bowls, wood shavings of a coffee table—but denied from view are the family photographs, art, political decor, flags, and all the items we use to express identity and attachment.
 These are hidden in the same way that the memories and meanings attributed to each item cannot be seen.
 Instead, the fragments of Unpictured demand a strong imagination—a skill we must strengthen if we are to dream of and pursue a radically different future.